 Although we walked this same trail yesterday, today this sign post became a monster.
 SADIE, my new charge in training is a 10 month old Golden Retriever who came from a very loving home yet didn’t get out to see the world much.
 Her guardian got seriously ill, leaving Sadie not to be properly socialized, during critical periods of her puppyhood.

 The lack of exposure in her life for her first 10 months had SADIE be very cautious of everything around her.
 Noises, like the coffee grinder made her jump, new people had her very tentative and the same went with new dogs.
 Some people would have said she was fearful but it wasn’t fear at all.
-SADIE wasn’t afraid of the noises, people and dogs, she was tentative or very cautious.
+SADIE wasn’t afraid of the noises, people and dogs, she was tentative or more accurately, cautious.
 There is a tremendous difference in the two and why I’m writing this blog.
-Very often these body languages are confusing and misread therefore, misinterpreted which translates to inaccurate guidance for the dog.
+Very often these body languages are confusing and misread therefore, misinterpreted which translates to inaccurate guidance to help the dog.

 The next images are from the Dog Decoder smartphone app about dog body language.
 Each scenario has three parts to it.
 The Pose, Information about the pose and finally Details: telling which body parts are talking.

-When reading dog body language one must take into account the context of what is happening, while assessing the body parts talking in order to properly interpret what the dog is trying to say.
+When reading dog body language one must take into account the context of what is happening, while assessing the body parts talking, in order to properly interpret what the dog is trying to say.
 This way you will be more apt to help the dog out with the proper guidance to make her feel more secure.